Spring 2021 General Grant Recipients Announced

 Posted On: May 28, 2021

 Humanities TN makes funding investments in all three Grand Divisions of the state to support the efforts of cultural, educational, and community-based organizations providing public humanities programs.
 The grant funds awarded to organizations are leveraged for additional community investment, including financial support and volunteer time.
-The organizers of these projects anticipate reaching between 800 and 550,000 people, for a total of more than 600,000 Tennesseans engaged in history, learning, arts, and more.
+The organizers of these projects anticipate engaging more than one million people in Tennessee history, culture, arts, and more.

 “We are encouraged and inspired by the thoughtfulness and quality of these projects, especially for the impact they aim to have on communities around Tennessee.
 Whether they are focused on history, archaeology, performing arts, or popular music, all of these programs will reach audiences with opportunities for deeper reflection on how we experience life and community together.
 Humanities Tennessee is enthusiastic to support this work in the coming year.”
 Tim Henderson – Executive Director, Humanities Tennessee